photo by Maggie Grace Photography

 You and your partner may already be practicing all the latest Tik Tok dances—and if you’re not, we highly recommend it.
 Now is also the perfect time to practice your first dance together!
 Turn on that song and dance in your kitchen.
 Not only will it help you prepare for the big day, but it’s a super sweet little activity to do together.
 You’ll be surprised at how sentimental it might feel.

-If you’re already dancing in the kitchen, why not just make it a full on party!
+If you’re already dancing in the kitchen, why not just make it a full on party and find the songs that will get your guests on the dance floor?
 Start a playlist on Apple Music or Spotify with your favorite songs to dance to.
 Your DJ will likely also ask you for a list of songs you don’t want to play at the wedding, so it’s helpful to add those to a list, as well!

 We hope these wedding planning tasks have sparked joy, excitement, and give you a little something to work on while you’re at home over these next few weeks (and beyond).
 Sending all of our love to you and yours!